The Child Development Associate (CDA) Credential is a professional development opportunity for child care providers working with children ages

-As part of the final assessment, you also need to take the CDA Exam at a local Pearson VUE testing center.
-The exam has 65 multiple choice questions.
-Five of the questions have a photo and short narrative, followed by a multiple-choice question about each scenario.
+You will need to take the CDA exam at a local Pearson VUE testing center.
+The exam has 65 multiple choice questions – 60 questions and 5 scenario questions with a short narrative and a photo.
 You will have up to one hour and 45 minutes to complete the exam.
-Pearson VUE will send your exam scores to the Council.
+Pearson VUE will send your exam scores directly to the Council.

 The CDA Renewal

-EIP scholarships can be used to cover the cost of CDA training, the CDA assessment fee and the CDA renewal fee.
-In order to receive a scholarship for training and fees leading to the CDA Credential, the applicant must:
+EIP scholarships can be used to cover the cost of CDA training, the Assessment application fee, and the Renewal fee.
+In order to receive an EIP scholarship, you must:

-- Meet all of the eligibility requirements that are outlined in the General Information section above
+- Meet all the eligibility requirements outlined in the General Information section above.

-EIP scholarships will only be issued for training activities that begin and end in the 2019 calendar year.
-Scholarship applications must be received by December 1, 2019 to be considered.
+EIP scholarships will only be used for training activities that begin and end in the 2024 calendar year.
+Scholarship applications must be received by December 1, 2024 to be considered.